Opinion | Texas’s voter suppression law got its first test. It worked like a charm.

 Yet it’s possible voters will in fact learn to navigate the requirements, or that because of extraordinary efforts by Democratic activists and the party, their partisans’ ballots will eventually be rejected at no higher rates than those of Republican voters.
 That has often been the case in the past: Republican voter suppression efforts are followed by a redoubling of Democratic organizing to overcome the suppression measures.

-Should that happen, Republicans in the legislature will almost certainly get right to work on a new set of rules and requirements, designed once again to make voting harder for the groups that usually vote more for Democrats, such as Black people, young people, city dwellers, or workers with inflexible schedules.
+Should that happen, Republicans in the legislature will almost certainly get right to work on a new set of rules and requirements, designed once again to make voting harder for the groups that usually vote more for Democrats, such as Black people, young people, or city dwellers.

 That’s a key feature of the current wave of GOP voter suppression laws: It’s an ongoing process of experimentation.
 Some measures will work as Republicans hope and will be kept in place, while others won’t and will be discarded.